nzebar/TerraformProject/Modules/Compute-Modules/Default-Modules/Elasticache-Modules/README.md

 # Elasticache Module

 ```
-In this section of the module the user is able to create:
+In this module the user is able to create:
     1   -   Elasticache Global Replication Group.
     2   -   Create one or more Elasticache Replication Group.
     3   -   Create one or more Elasticache Clusters.